How to Successfully Apply for a Cambridge LL.M.: My Experience

 Mistake #3: Writing a Treatise on the Importance of Your Subject

-I wanted to convey my passion for law, especially private law.
+In my Cambridge LL.M. application, I wanted to convey my passion for law, especially private law.
 I was always fascinated by how private law helps structure horizontal relationships between people, and I felt compelled to translate it on paper but could not find the right words.

 In one draft, I included this passage: “Private law, with its main goal to enable the realization of individual freedom, is one of the most important elements of a properly functioning society.”

-It's not that I didn't understand that personal statements and motivation letters were supposed to be about me.
+It's not that I didn't understand that LL.M. personal statements and motivation letters were supposed to be about me.
 I did.
-But I was convinced that as a person, I did not matter, especially compared to that big thing called 'law.'
+But I was convinced that as a person, I did not matter, especially compared to this big thing called 'law.'
 I thought the only thing that mattered were the improvements I was planning to enact, and so I talked a lot about them.

 The Gates Cambridge Scholarship: Addressing the Leadership Potential

 Now, with the experience that I have, I see that even with an extremely limited set of tools I had at my disposal, I managed to do things in life that I could use to showcase my leadership potential.
-But at the time, I had so many years of being trained to perceive myself as small and insignificant, a result of severe parental neglect and societal conditioning, that it was probably one of the most significant obstacles in the application process that I ever faced.
+But at the time, I had so many years of being trained to perceive myself as small and insignificant, a result of severe parental neglect and societal conditioning, that it was probably one of the most significant obstacles in the application process I had ever faced.

 Finding ways to articulate leadership without feeling like an imposter was painful, but ultimately, I found examples from my life: